jtnystrom/Discount/README.md

 ### Running Discount

 Discount can run locally on your laptop, on a cluster, or in the cloud.
-It has been tested standalone with Spark 3.1.0 and Spark 2.4.6 (minor version differences should be compatible).
+It has been tested standalone with Spark 3.1.0, and also on AWS EMR and on Google Cloud Dataproc.
-In principle, Discount should run on any platform where Spark and Hadoop can run.
-On Google Cloud, we have tested on Dataproc image version 2.0 (Debian 10, Spark 3.1).
-On AWS, we have tested with emr-6.2.0 (Spark 3.0.1).

-To run locally, first, install and configure Spark (http://spark.apache.org).
+To run locally, first, install Spark (http://spark.apache.org).

 Run/submit scripts for macOS and Linux are provided.
 To run locally, copy `spark-submit.sh.template` to a new file called `spark-submit.sh` and edit the necessary variables in the file (at a minimum, set the path to your Spark